Adenoscan (Adenosine)

 Who Should Not Take Adenoscan

-Do not receive Adenoscan if you are allergic to it or any of its ingredients, have asthma or any other lung disease, have recently had a heart transplant, have some other problems with your heart or heart rhythm, or have severe low blood pressure.
+Do not use Adenoscan if you have had an allergic reaction to it, have asthma, have recently had a heart transplant, have heart rhythm issues, or suffer from severe low blood pressure.

 Medical Conditions to Discuss